 Execute the estate in accordance with the will.
 If there is no will, you must cooperate with the probate law.
 Watch our video to get a better understanding of claims.

-Probate bonds are required by a court, and the court will vary by the county, township or city where the estate is located, as probate laws vary by jurisdiction.
+They are required by a court, and the court will vary by the county, township or city where the estate is located, as probate laws vary by jurisdiction.
 A bond can be required even if the will states that no bond is needed, as it is ultimately left to the judge's discretion.
 If a fiduciary or executor does not handle the estate according to the will or court orders, a claim can be filed on the bond to ensure the heirs receive the items outlined in the will.
-The surety company will pay the claim initially, but will come back to the fiduciary or executor for reimbursement.